huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_group.md

 * `ttl_in_days` - (Required, Int) Specifies the log expiration time(days), value range: 1-365.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the log group.

+  -> Currently, the key in tags can not be removed.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The log group ID.

+* `created_at` - The creation time of the log group.

 ## Import